claesenm/kul-systeemtheorie/javascript/README.md

   `mocha` should suffice.

 - #### Package the library into a standalone file:
-  Execute `browserify src/control.js -s control -o build/control.js --no-builtins` This creates a complete file in build/ called control.js.
+  Execute `browserify src/control.js -s control -o build/control.js --no-builtins -d` This creates a complete file in build/ called control.js.
   This file can be used in different projects using the regular browser conventions as a global object called 'control', as an AMD module using requirejs or as a CommonJS module for Node etc.
-  For the plots module execute `browserify src/plot.js -s plot -o build/control.js --no-builtins`.
+  For a module containing plots execute `browserify src/controlplot.js -s controlplot -o build/controlplot.js --no-builtins -d`.

 Usage
 -----